-You will be able to transfer your entitlement to an RRSP or, under certain statutory conditions, to another pension plan.
+Assuming you have not yet reached age 55, you will be able to transfer your entitlement to an RRSP or, under certain statutory conditions, to another pension plan.

 The benefits earned in the Plan from January 1993 onward will be locked-in.
-Your locked-in money will need to be transferred to a locked-in RRSP and eventually used to buy a Life Income Fund.
+Your locked-in money will need to be transferred to a locked-in retirement account or a life income fund.